missmatsuko/matsuko.ca/src/data/blog/stop-using-material-design-text-fields.md

 ## So what can I use?
 You really need to become familiar with the characteristics of usable forms before using *any* UI library for them.

 As I've shown, you can't rely on UI libraries to get form fields right, even if they are popular and backed by giants.

-Additionally, most UI libraries, and even browser native form fields, will allow options or combinations of options that you shouldn't use.
+Most UI libraries, even browser native form fields, will allow options or combinations of options that you shouldn't use.

-Learning about usable form design and form accessibility will enable you to find libraries that work (maybe with a little tweaking), and know how to use them without harming usability and accessibility.
+Learning about usable form design and form accessibility will enable you to find suitable libraries, and to know how to use them without harming usability and accessibility.
 It will also help if you end up creating your own UI, should you choose to go down that route.

 [Adam Silver's book, Form Design Patterns](https://formdesignpatterns.com/), is a fantastic resource for learning all about usable forms.
 There's also [an excerpt published on Smashing Magazine](https://www.smashingmagazine.com/2018/10/form-design-patterns-excerpt-a-registration-form/), in case you want to check that out before getting the book.
 I would say the overarching theme is: make your form fields look like form fields.
 If they look and behave like browser native form fields, they're probably in better shape than Material Design form fields.